odoo/odoo/doc/reference/orm.rst

   the changes performed during the method are then sent to the client program and become visible to the user

+Both computed fields and new-API onchanges are automatically called by the client without having to add them in views.

 .. _reference/orm/oldapi:

 Old API compatibility